Controlled Environment Agriculture – The Industry is Growing Up

 To find out more about becoming a member of Agri-TechE, please click here.

-Basis CPD points will be available for attendees this event.
+5 Basis CPD points will be available for attending this event.

 If you would like to hear about what Agri-TechE is up to, or about other events we run for both members/non-members of Agri-Tech East please sign up for our newsletter.
 We send about 2 emails a month, and you can unsubscribe at any time.